Back to all posts

 What is resource utilization?

-As a professional services business, it is useful to understand both, a person or team’s overall resource utilization and their billable utilization.
+As a professional services business, it is useful to understand both, a person or team’s total utilization and their billable utilization.

-Overall resource utilization is the time your team spends working on all the things valuable to you — this includes billable and non-billable client work, internal projects, training, workshops and conferences.
+Total utilization is the time your team spends working on all the things valuable to you - this includes billable and non-billable work, internal projects, training, workshops and conferences.
 It's expressed in percentage terms that shows the amount of time that resources are being productive.

 Billable utilization purely includes time spent on billable and revenue generating work.
-In other words, it's the time someone actually spends on projects.
+In other words, it's the time someone actually spends on projects, known as billable hours.
 Billable utilization shows how much time resources are being productive AND generating revenue for your business.

 ➡️ Check our guide on how to build a resource utilization report here. 📖